-- a.
-The only potentially injurious husbandry procedures that are allowed under the Animal Care Standards are as follows (except those done for therapeutic reasons by a veterinarian): - 1.
-Needle teeth of newborn pigs may be trimmed as early as possible and not later than 48 hours after birth, or in the case of weak or sick piglets, within 3 days of birth. - a) Tooth trimming must only be carried out by a trained and competent person. - b) No more than the first third of the tooth may be removed. - c) The procedure must leave an intact smooth surface to the teeth. - d) Grinding of the sharp point of the teeth is preferable to clipping, as this is less likely to break the tooth or remove too much of the tooth. - 2.
+- 1. If the procedure is permitted, the points of the needle teeth of newborn pigs may only be removed as early as possible within the first 4 hours of life.
+In the case of sick or weak piglets, within 3 days of birth.
+This procedure must leave an intact smooth surface to the teeth. - a) Tooth trimming must only be carried out by a trained and competent person. - b) No more than the first third of the tooth may be removed. - c) The procedure must leave an intact smooth surface to the teeth. - d) Grinding of the sharp point of the teeth is preferable to clipping, as this is less likely to break the tooth or remove too much of the tooth. - 2.
 Ear-notching is prohibited as a routine method of identification.
-Ear tagging, slapmarking and tattooing are permissible. - 3.
-Tail docking must not be carried out routinely.
-If the risk of tail-biting exists, , other measures should be taken to prevent tail biting such as environmental enrichment or reducing stocking densities.
+Ear tagging, slapmarking and tattooing are permissible.

+- 3. Tail docking is not permitted except in exceptional circumstances and even then, only the minimum amount of tail necessary may be routine.
+If the risk of tail-biting exists, other measures should be taken to prevent tail biting such as environmental enrichment or reducing stocking densities.
 If by veterinary recommendation tail docking should be done, HFAC must be notified before tail-docking is permitted.
 The method and age of the animals, as well as the justification for the procedure will be reviewed.
-Following review the producer will be notified on the decision from HFAC. - 4.
+Following review, the producer will be notified on the decision from HFAC. - 4.
 Castration of pigs is permitted but must be done before pigs are 7 days of age.
 If older pigs are castrated for veterinary reasons, anesthetic and post-operative analgesic must be used.
 Castration must be done using sanitized equipment.

 Scientific data have shown that castration of piglets causes pain-related behavior during and following castration procedures.
-Even though the pain is momentary and the discomfort continues for up to 24 hours, we have been reviewing studies on the use of an intra-testicular injection of anesthetic agent prior to castration (to try) to alleviate this pain.
+Even though the pain and the discomfort continues for up to 24 hours, we have been reviewing studies on the use of an intra-testicular injection of anesthetic agent prior to castration (to try) to alleviate this pain.
 However, after a careful review of the literature and available data, we considered that the existing protocols are not ready to be implemented practically on the farm.
-Immunocastration studies and experimental pain relieving protocols are currently being investigated, and these studies are promising.
-We will continue to review these studies, and will revise the standards when a method is developed that will have a positive net benefit to the welfare of piglets on the farm.
+Immunocastration studies and experimental pain-relieving protocols are currently being investigated, and these studies are promising.
+We will continue to review these studies and will revise the standards when a method is developed that will have a positive net benefit to the welfare of piglets on the farm.
 In some countries, producers do not castrate pigs at all and send them to market prior to reaching puberty, generally before five months of age.